 The East West Players’ Theatre for Youth touring production offers new ways to see the world through theatre that stimulate students to discover the prominent role Asian Pacific Americans have played in our history.
-Created in the early-1970’s.
-Theatre for Youth was designed to promote cultural understanding and racial tolerance among youth.
+Created in the early 1970s, Theatre for Youth was designed to promote cultural understanding and racial tolerance among youth.
 Today, the program strives to expand the history and curriculum to include stories about pioneering and groundbreaking Americans.
-The programs we offer illustrate the incredible wealth of the Asian Pacific American cultural experiences in Southern California.
+The programs we offer illustrate the incredible wealth of Asian Pacific American cultural experiences in Southern California.

-Theatre for Youth Current Tour (2016-17)
+Theatre for Youth Tour 2019-2020: SCRIMMAGE

 As the nation’s longest-running theatre of color, East West Players (EWP) is committed to engaging our audiences using the unique platform of the Asian Pacific American experience.
 This year, EWP’s Theatre for Youth program has produced a critical work designed for youth to examine their dramatically shifting political future.
 The timeliness and urgency of this program cannot be overstated.

-Commissioned by the Japanese American National Museum, the play was conceptualized in the summer of 2016 to address the alarmingly divisive election.
+Commissioned by the Japanese American National Museum, the play RESIDENCE ELSEWHERE was conceptualized in the summer of 2016 to address the alarmingly divisive election.
 Today, it is extraordinarily prophetic and relevant.
 As a reflection on the 75th Anniversary of FDR’s signing of Executive Order 9066, the 35-minute piece has three movements:

-– Internment in 1942,
+– Internment of Japanese Americans in 1942

-- the recent Immigration Ban that highlights the threat to what we believe defines our American identity.
+– The recent Immigration Ban that highlights the threat to what we believe defines our American identity

 RESIDENCE ELSEWHERE explores responses to challenges faced historically and today.
 This work asks youth audiences to reflect on the local (home, community, and identity) with global (immigration, assimilation, and citizenship).
 The play provides students a means of inquiry to interpret today’s discourse on the limitations of national security and preservation of our civil liberties.
 We are committed to performing at as many venues as possible beyond what our small grants provide.

-Written by Andrew Saito, Anna Moench, and Lina Patel and directed by Jennifer Chang- actors Alison Minami, Ricky Pak, Krishna Smitha, Michael Barnum, and April Lam depict three different narratives in time, location, and sentiment.
+Written by Andrew Saito, Anna Moench, and Lina Patel, and directed by Jennifer Chang, actors Alison Minami, Ricky Pak, Krishna Smitha, Michael Barnum, and April Lam depict three different narratives in time, location, and sentiment.